-You, whilst you are able to make decisions about your own affairs, can appoint people you know and trust to look after your finances and/or health and welfare should it be the case you are no longer able to do this yourself.
+Whilst you are able to make decisions about your own affairs, you can appoint people you know and trust to look after your finances and/or health and welfare should it be the case you are no longer able to do this yourself.
 We can guide you through the process of putting in place Lasting Powers of Attorney for both property and finances and health and welfare to give you peace of mind that, should you ever find yourself in this vulnerable position, you have chosen the right people to take care of your affairs.

 You may feel that there is no one you trust enough, or know well enough, to give power over your finances or health decisions.
 This is again, something we can help with, by discussing your options with you or even acting on your behalf.